Number of zero-energy eigenstates in the PXP model: Open boundary conditions

 The total chiral charge $Q_L$ of the eigenstates is given by the number of configurations with an even number of excitations ($\mathcal{C} = +1$) minus the number of configurations with an odd number of excitations ($\mathcal{C} = -1$),

+where $\lfloor x \rfloor$ denotes the largest integer smaller than or equal to $x$.
+See Appendix \ref{app: derivation} for a derivation.
 This result states that the number of zero-energy eigenstates $\mathcal{Z}_L \ge | Q_L |$ is lower bounded by either zero or one.
 This bound can be tightened by taking into account the presence of the spatial inversion symmetry.

 For a given configuration $ | c \rangle$ (e.g. $c = \circ \circ \bullet \circ \bullet$) and its spatial inverse $I | c \rangle$ ($ | \bullet \circ \bullet \circ \circ \rangle$ in the example), an (unnormalized) inversion-symmetric state can be constructed as $ | c \rangle + I | c \rangle$.
 Provided that $ | c \rangle \neq I | c \rangle$, an inversion-antisymmetric state can be constructed as $ | c \rangle - I | c \rangle$.
 The difference $\Delta_{L,N} = \Omega_{L,N}^{(+)} - \Omega_{L,N}^{(-)}$ between the contributions $\Omega_{L,N}^{(+)}$ from the inversion-symmetric and $\Omega_{L,N}^{(-)}$ from the inversion-antisymmetric sector to $\Omega_{L,N}$ is thus given by the number of $L$-site configurations with $N$ excitations that is invariant under spatial inversion.
 In terms of $\Omega_{L,N}$ and $\Delta_{L,N}$, the total chiral charge of the eigenstates $Q^{(+)}_{L}$ in the inversion-symmetric and $Q^{(-)}_{L}$ in the inversion-antisymmetric sector can be expressed as